 During the week you will be able to go on both game drives and walking safaris.
 Setting off at first light and arriving back at the lodge mid-morning and then setting out again in the late afternoon; these two periods are when the wildlife is most active and the light is best for photography.

 With all this going on and two of Africa’s top experts to guide you — this truly will be a unique week in the South Luangwa.

 'In November the resident elephant families near Mfuwe Lodge are on the search for succulent wild mango fruits.
 One particular family, led by a wily old matriarch, (Wonky Tusk), takes the most direct route to the mango trees, solemnly walking through reception at Mfuwe to the delight of the guests.
-And besides the elephants we enjoyed wonderful sightings of wild dogs, lions, mating leopards, an hour-old elephant calf struggling to gain its feet, spectacular birding around the lagoons — and much else besides.'
+And besides the elephant we enjoyed wonderful sightings of wild dog, lion, mating leopard, an hour-old elephant calf struggling to gain its feet, spectacular birding around the lagoons — and much else besides.'

 Jonathan Scott, Wanderlust Magazine, 2009

 Book this trip